 SplashLearn inspires lifelong curiosity with its game-based PreK-5 learning program loved by over 40 million children.
 With over 4,000 fun games and activities, it’s the perfect balance of learning and play for your little one.Try for free

-Are you looking for engaging yet educational games for 4 year olds online?
+Are you looking for engaging yet educational games for 4-year-olds online?
 If so, SplashLearn is the best online game-based program for Pre-Kindergarten to Grade 5.
 Preschoolers learn math and reading skills through interactive and adaptive games that match their skill level.
 The program also has a Daily Learning Path to guide kids from one skill to the next, which means they can learn independently.
-In addition to this, parents and teachers get detailed progress reports on how they child/students are doing, which keeps them in the loop.
+In addition to this, parents and teachers get detailed progress reports on how their child/students are doing, which keeps them in the loop.

 Related Reading: How to Know What is Taught to Kids in Preschool

 Skill Development: Memory skills, spelling, and word recognition